biohub-hpc/bruno-hpc-documentation/docs/index.md

-# Welcome
+# Welcome to the Bruno HPC Cluster User Documentation

-... to the CZBioHub HPC User Guide, a reference for all things in the CZBioHub HPC universe available for Scientific and Research Computation, Storage and Networking.
+A reference for the Bruno HPC cluster for Scientific and Research Computation, Storage and Networking.

-This documentation is divided into several major sections, accessible via the left hand sidebar:
+This documentation is divided into several major sections, accessible via the left hand sidebar.

 ## Tutorial